redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|networking-icmpv6-connectivity-multus
 Description|Checks that each CNF Container is able to communicate via ICMPv6 on the Multus network(s).
 This test case requires the Deployment of the debug daemonset.
 Result Type|normative
 Suggested Remediation|Ensure that the CNF is able to communicate via the Multus network(s).
 In some rare cases, CNFs may require routing table changes in order to communicate over the Multus network(s).
-To exclude a particular pod from ICMPv6 connectivity tests, add the test-network-function.com/skip_connectivity_tests label to it.The label value is trifling, only its presence.
+To exclude a particular pod from ICMPv6 connectivity tests, add the test-network-function.com/skip_connectivity_tests label to it.The label value is trivial, only its presence.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
 Exception Process|There is no documented exception process for this.
 Tags|common,telco,networking